IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-struct.md

 ## Operating Reserve

-As an initial guideline and in normal operating circumstances, the IETF LLC is expected to have an operating reserve for its activities sufficient to cover (1) at least 6 months of non-meeting operational expenses, plus (2) at least two times the recent average for meeting contract guarantees.
-The IETF LLC, in cooperation with ISOC and the IETF community, is expected to establish a financial target for this reserve fund, in accordance with prudent planning and as part of the annual budget process and at other appropriate times.
+An initial target operating reserve has been specified in Exhibit B of the {{IETF-LLC-A}}.
+That says that the IETF LLC should maintain an operating reserve equal to the IETF LLC’s budgeted Net Loss for 2019 multiplied times three.
+The IETF LLC, in cooperation with ISOC, may regularly review the financial target for this reserve fund, as noted in the {{IETF-LLC-A}} or as otherwise necessary.

 Should the IETF LLC generate an annual budget surplus, it may choose to direct all or part of the surplus towards the growth of the operating reserve.